Blog post by Scott McLear, senior digital manager at RoS.

 Kevin Stewart, Account Manager, Registers of Scotland

-ScotLIS is an online land and information system that will ultimately allow citizens, communities, professionals and business users to find out comprehensive information about any piece of land or property in Scotland with a single enquiry.
-ScotLIS is currently in development.
+ScotLIS is an online land and information service that will ultimately allow citizens, communities, professionals and business users to find out comprehensive information about any piece of land or property in Scotland with a single enquiry.
+ScotLIS is currently in private beta, and will move to public beta in the weeks to come.

 We are bringing together what are naturally coherent datasets to make it easier for people to access and work with land information.
 We’re working using Agile methodologies which means we work iteratively identifying user needs, building the product and then responding to their feedback.